elcuervo/surf/README.md

 surf.DefaultMetaRefreshHandling = false
 surf.DefaultFollowRedirects = false

+// Setting a logger allows messages to be logged to the io.Writer of your
+// choice.
+There are three logging levels: LogLevelDebug, LogLevelInfo, and
+// LogLevelError.
+LogLevelDebug is the most verbose, while LogLevelInfo only
+// logs requests, responses, and form submissions. logger := log.New(os.Stdout, "", log.Lshortfile)
+bow.SetLogger(logger, browser.LogLevelDebug)

 // Override the build in cookie jar.
 // Surf uses cookiejar.Jar by default.
 bow.SetCookieJar(jar.NewMemoryCookies())